jb1t/ExData_Plotting1/README.md

 ## Introduction

+#<b>Update: </b> I created one extra file called LoadHouseholdPowerConsumption.R.
+This file loads in the data into a variable hpc.
+Each of the plot*.R files source this file to load in the data.
+This way I don't have to replicate the code in each plot*.R file.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning